aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/fluentbit.md

 2. The Fluent Bit daemon will need permission to access CloudWatch.
 We will create an IAM Role for the fluent-bit service account and permit that service account full access to CloudWatch.

-   You will need two components in the cluster in order to map IAM role policies to a service account running the Fluent Bit DaemonSet.
+   You will need two components in the cluster in order to map IAM role policies to the service account used by the Fluent Bit DaemonSet.
 First, we will verify there is an OpenID Connect (OIDC) provider for our cluster.
-We have already configured an OIDC provider for your cluster.
 We can confirm with the following command.

    ```
    aws eks describe-cluster --name security-workshop --query "cluster.identity.oidc.issuer" --output text